-Dial mode allows you to specify whether dual tone multifrequency (DTMF) or pulse signalling is used on the trunk.
+Dial mode allows you to specify whether dual tone multifrequency (DTMF) or pulse signaling is used on the trunk

-Press CHANGE to select the setting: Pulse or Tone.
+Press CHANGE to select the setting: Tone or Pulse.

 Tips - For DID and E&M lines connected to a DTI, the Tone setting does not appear if Signal is Immediate.